loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 = Background
 == System-level programming
+#options((
+  [
     One of the most important sectors in programming is system-level programming.
-If you are developing for a constrained environment, such as one with a slower CPU or lower memory, or just need to squeeze out every inch of performance you can, system-level programming is a good fit. #todo[kinda shit sentence bruv]
+    If you are developing for a constrained environment, such as one with a slower CPU or lower memory, or just need to squeeze out every inch of performance you can, system-level programming is a good fit. #todo[kinda shit sentence bruv] ],
+  [
+    System-level programming is the act of developing software that interacts directly with a computer's hardware, or providing foundational services to other software.
+    The following are some properties of system-level programming as defined on Wikipedia:

+    - Programs can operate in resource-constrained environments
+    - Programs can be efficient with little runtime overhead, possibly having either a small runtime library or none at all
+    - Programs may use direct and \"raw\" control over memory access and control flow
+    - The programmer may write parts of the program directly in assembly language
+  ],
+))

 As per Wikipedia#todo[kinda cringe] a system level language fulfills the following:
 #block(width: 100%, stroke: red, inset: 10pt)[
   - Programs can operate in resource-constrained environments
   - Programs can be efficient with little runtime overhead, possibly having either a small runtime library or none at all
   - Programs may use direct and \"raw\" control over memory access and control flow
   - The programmer may write parts of the program directly in assembly language
 ];